compcorner/twitter-clone/README.md

-A simple Twitter clone in rails.
+A simple Twitter clone in rails, based on [Rails Tutorial](http://ruby.railstutorial.org/).